Fermionic Phonons: Exact Analytic Results and Quantum Statistical Mechanics for a One Dimensional Harmonic Crystal: Introduction

 This paper treats a model of a one-dimensional crystal with nearest neighbor harmonic interactions.
 The potential energy is a quadratic form, with energy eigenvalues and eigenvectors being obtained explicitly.
 These allow the vibrational modes to be identified, and the exact quantum mechanical solution to be invoked.

 The model is realistic in that it includes particle interactions.
 It is therefore more sophisticated than the quantum ideal gas, or the independent quantum harmonic oscillator that are the routine examples studied by quantum statistical mechanics.
-Because of the interactions, new insight is provided into phenomena such as wave function symmetrization that is not available with the ideal systems.
+Because of the interactions, new insight is provided into phenomena such as collective motion, vibrational excitations, and phonons that is not available with the ideal systems.

 An example of the utility of the present exact model calculations is that even for a small system (eg.\ 4 or 5 particles), 5,000 energy levels are required to obtain quantitatively accurate results at the moderately high temperatures where classical effects become noticeable, which is typical for terrestrial condensed matter.
 The computational advantage of the present analytic model can be quantified by comparison with the work of Hernando and Van\'i\v cek,\cite{Hernando13} who, for 4 or 5 interacting Lennard-Jones particles, obtained numerically 50 energy eigenvalues.